Article

 How it works

-Similar to the Product Tree framework, this approach involves regularly reviewing and “pruning” features that are no longer valuable or necessary, ensuring that the product remains focused and streamlined.
+Similar to the Product Tree framework, Prune the Product Tree approach involves regularly reviewing and “pruning” features that are no longer valuable or necessary, ensuring that the product remains focused and streamlined.

 When to use